-If as you shift all your weight to one side, you feel your weight bearing foot begin to supinate, try standing a little wider.
+If as you shift all your weight to one side, you feel your weight bearing foot begin to roll outwards, try standing a little wider.

 Start by shifting your weight all the way to one side, then slowly shifting all your weight to the other side.
 Just practice shifting all of your weight slowly from one side to the other side without turning.

 Next practise staying level.
 Avoid bobbing up and down as you shift all of your weight from one side to another.
-Keep your eyes and shoulders and hips all moving smoothly horizontally along imaginary flat lines as you slowly shift all of your weight from one side to another.
+Keep your eyes and shoulders and hips all moving smoothly along imaginary horizontal lines.

 Next practise keeping your knee aligned above your foot on the side you put your weight.